Tilmon leads efficient No. 19 Missouri past South Carolina

 COLUMBIA, Mo.
 (AP) — Jeremiah Tilmon had 19 points and 10 rebounds in another efficient performance, and No. 19 Missouri beat South Carolina 81-70 on Tuesday night.

-Tilmon, who came in shooting a Southeastern Conference-leading 74% from the floor, improved on that mark by going 8 of 11.
+Tilmon, who came in shooting a SEC-leading 74% from the floor, improved on that mark by going 8 of 11.
+With the exception of a nine-point game against No. 6 Tennessee on Dec.
+30, the big man has scored at least 14 points in every conference game.

+“I’ve just continued to let the game come to me,” Tilmon said.
+“I’m still not forcing anything.
+I’ve been the same player since the beginning of the season, I would say.
+Things are just being better for me, I guess.”

 Missouri (9-2, 3-2 SEC) had its best shooting performance overall at 58.3%.

-Mark Smith scored 18 points and went 3 for 5 from 3-point range for the Tigers.
+Mark Smith scored 18 points and went 3 for 7 from 3-point range for the Tigers.
 Dru Smith added 16 points on 5-of-6 shooting.

+Missouri jumped out to a 10-0 lead and didn’t allow South Carolina to get closer than five points the rest of the way.
+Up 45-34 at halftime, the Tigers weren’t quite able to turn it into a rout but were never seriously threatened.

+The Tigers led by as much as 18 points in the second half, and the 81 points allowed by the Gamecocks were a season high.
+Missouri also outscored South Carolina 20-7 in transition.

+“You want to get up and down and play, you want to have some excitement,” Tigers coach Cuonzo Martin said.
+“The key is you have to continue to grow in that role and how you play that way, that pace you play.
+But you’ve got to still be tough defensively to get stops.”

 Reserve Keyshawn Bryant scored 19 points for South Carolina (3-4, 1-2) and Trey Anderson had 17, also off the bench, as 45 of the Gamecocks’ points came from substitutes.

-Missouri jumped out to a 10-0 lead and didn’t allow South Carolina to get closer than five points the rest of the way.
+South Carolina’s leading scorers, A.J.
+Lawson and Jermaine Cousinard, combined for 11 points on 4-of-20 shooting.

 The Tigers committed 19 turnovers, but the Gamecocks only scored 18 points off them.
 South Carolina tied its season high with 70 field goal attempts, but shot 38.6% from the field.
 The Gamecocks also struggled from the free-throw line, going 8 for 19 (42.1%).